-Are Employers Legally Required to Offer Federal Holidays Off?
+Are Employers Legally Required to Offer Memorial Day Off?

 Other employers implement holiday pay if their employees do work those days.
-Average holiday pay is typically equivalent to overtime pay, which is 1.5 times the normal hourly pay, but it’s not required.
+Average holiday pay is typically equivalent to overtime pay, which is 1.5 times the normal hourly pay.
+However, it’s not required.

-It’s recommended that all employers have a time off in place.
+It’s recommended that all employers have a time-off policy for paid holidays in place.
 When creating a policy, here are important details to include:

 - What employees are eligible (exempt, nonexempt)